xdlrt/xdlrt/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-:star2: I’m currently working on Alibaba as a FE.
+:star2: I'm working at Alibaba as a FE for 3 years.

-:sunrise: I'm focusing on collaboration product.
+:sunrise: focus on collaboration products now.

 :smiling_imp: mostly using Typescript and React.

-:rice: learning Rust and other interesting things.
+:rice: learning Rust and other interesting things such as crypto world.